Philippians 1:6 "Being confident of this very thing, that he which hath begun a good work in you WILL perform it until the day of Jesus Christ"

 June was a hard month.
 Amanda had started hospice.
 Below is a picture of me, Amanda, Stephanie and Charity our first week of Senior Year in 1991.
 Along with it is a picture we took our last time together.
 James, Reese and I had been planning a trip to Europe for over a year and the next day was travel day.
 Leaving that night was one of the hardest things I have done.
 It took me back to leaving for Paige's Boot Camp graduation knowing that my long time friend and sister-in-love Brittany would likely pass from her cancer before I returned.
 I am so grateful for those moments together in that hospital room that Amanda's family so graciously allowed us.

 The trip to Europe was pretty incredible.
 I was so blessed to have the experience with James and Reese along with long time friends, and new friends we met on the trip.
 We traveled from Chicago to Italy.
 We made our way from Italy, through France to Spain.
 We finished up with a flight from Spain back to Italy before flying back to Chicago.
 Ten long, very hot, very emotional days.
-My favorite part of the trip was Ancient Rome and the Colloseum.
+My favorite part of the trip was Ancient Rome and the Colosseum.

 We flew home on our 17th anniversary.
 The trip was amazing, but I was anxious to get home to my friends.
 We were also only a few weeks out from the new grandchild's due date!
 The service that was held at our church for Amanda was absolutely beautiful.
 It was a testimony of her faith in Jesus.
 I was so proud of Amanda's daughter, Olivia, and how she honored her mom.